Hamilton Walker (inventor)

-Hamilton Walker (10 November 1903 — 31 May 1990) was a Whangarei, New Zealand engineer, inventor, and farmer who developed and patented a variety of rotary engine designs.
+Hamilton Walker (10 November 1903 – 31 May 1990) was a Whangārei, New Zealand, engineer, inventor, and farmer who developed and patented a variety of rotary engine designs.
 He was the creator of New Zealand's first rotary engine.

 Background

-Walker was born 10 November 1903 the third son of James Thompson Walker and Annie Beatrice Douglas.
+Walker was born 10 November 1903, the third son of James Thompson Walker and Annie Beatrice Douglas.
 He attended Whangarei Technical School.
 In 1925 Walker married Vera Sophia Lovett.
-He took up farming, but in the 1930s began experimenting with rotary engines.
+He took up farming, and in the 1930s began experimenting with rotary engines.
 Walker died 31 May 1990.

 Rotary engines

 Between 1957 and 1977 Walker was a full-time inventor.
 In 1961 Walker formed a company called Hamilton Walker Rotary Engines Limited with the aim of producing engines for a wide range of vehicles from lawn mowers to airplanes.
-From 1964 to 1967 designed at least 16 engines in his farm shed.
-He patented many of the engines.
-In 1967 the Sydney Morning Herald ran an article which stated that several Australian and English manufacturers were interested in his engines.
+From 1964 to 1967 he designed at least 16 engines in his farm shed, and patented many of them.
+In 1967 the Sydney Morning Herald ran an article that said several Australian and English manufacturers were interested in his engines.
 Walker also had designed an elliptical shaped car to use the engine in.
 Walker's engine is believed to be the second working rotary engine after the Wankel engine.
 A prototype engine was under construction in 1968.